Fujifilm X100S vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100S and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100S does not offer wifi capability.
+In contrast, the X100S does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X100S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100S was succeeded by the Fujifilm X100T.
+Both the X100S and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X100S was replaced by the Fujifilm X100T, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X100S better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.